Ossobuco alla Milanese

 You can make this recipe with veal shanks as well but since there weren’t any in my local supermarket I used this huge beef shank that I found instead.
 This recipe takes quite some time to cook.
 If you want to use your slow cooker, be my guest!
 So here’s a billion dollar classic: ossobuco!
 With beer this time.
 Don’t forget the little dessert in the end: eat that lovely marrow!

-Here again you can let the ossobuco cool in the tomato sauce, put it in the fridge and let the ossobuco rest overnight.
-This will enhance the flavors.
-The next day put the ossobuco back on the stove 1 hour before serving and reheat the shanks until warmed through again.
+Here again you can let the ossobuco cool in the tomato sauce, put it in the fridge and let the ossobuco rest overnight because this will enhance the flavors tremendously.
+Then the next day just put the ossobuco back on the stove 1 hour before serving and reheat the shanks until warmed through again.